clauszitzelsberger/Navigation_RL/README.md

 ## Setup of repository

-Apart from the `Readme-md` file this repository consists of the following files:
+Apart from the `Readme.md` file this repository consists of the following files:

 1. `agent.py`: Agent and ReplayBuffer class with all required functions
 2. `model.py`: QNetwork class